fakovacic/aig/Readme.md

-autonomous-indoor-greenhouse
+# Autonomous indoor greenhouse

+## Components
+ - todo
+## Scheme
+- todo
+## Flow

 - controllers connect to wifi
-- send/register ip address to raspberry bi
+- send/register ip address to server
-- keep track of location of controllers
-- receive stats from controllers
+- ping stats from controllers
+- sent commands to controllers

+## Features

 Dashboard:
 - display all controllers
-- send commands to controllers

-Commands:
-- water on/off
-- vent on/off
-- lights on/off

-******
+- set config for each controller

 Ping
  - ping controllers for stats

 Config - add config field
  - when something will be done
- - depends on stats
+ - depends on stats: temperature, humidity, soil, time

-Water  from  soil      to soil
-Vent   from: temp      to temp
-Lights from: time.Time to time.Time
+ - can power: lights, vent, water, heater

+******
+### TODO:

 Track config
  - go proccess to send auto commands to controllers